jdoleary/Spellmasons/docs/TasksCurrent.md

+- you can't tell that you lost connection from a server if the server dies while you're in lobby
+- synced pickups are missing images
 - Improve targeting in SPELL so that if you cast on a unit at a location but the unit is in another location on someone elses screen it will still work.
 - **important** todo reset lastUnitid after sync
   - find where else units are syncronized and do the same